yetanotherf0rked/ot2-speedruns/README.md

 	Boost Start
 	Upgraded Accessories

-	Polearm		Whatever Bow			Whatever
-	Staff		Whatever (maybe Hallowed Rod can be userful?)
-    Armor       .
+    Armor       Royal Guard Mail
-    Head        .
+    Head        Royal Guard Head
 	Shield		Quartz Shield
 	Accessory 1	Empowering Necklace
 	Accessory 2	Empowering Bracelet

 	make sure it's night and that you have healing items (jams, Poms, Red Apples)

-    In Best Case Scenario, you'll use:
-    First phase: HHB three times, HHV once
-    Second phase: HHA once

-    If not you would probably use either HHA twice or HHA+HHV second phase.

 === doubt is what I do

-    Kaldena (100000HP)
+    Kaldena (100k HP)

 	Phase 1: (Cost 75k)
 		1. Summon Fisherman
-		2. break & deal less than 35k damage
+		2. break & deal less than ~40k damage
-			HHB x4 broken debuffed does 31/32k
-			HHV x3 broken debbufed does 30k
-			HHV x3 broken non-debuffed does 27k (so better go with HHBx2 to brk+deal dmg, and then HHBx4 to reach 32k)
+        I let Fisherman break her shield while I heal/Boost and when she's broken I go for HHVx4
 		3. Summon Fisherman again
-        4. heal somewhere here
-		5. break & deal as much dmg as u can
+		4. break & deal as much dmg as u can

-        Note: I never had her debuffed on this stage as I was always either lacking HP or BP or sth else Ideal would be that she's debuffed, you're nearly full HP, she has 1 SP left, break with HHB x3 and tank with HHV x4, should do around 50/60k dmg
+        What I do here is that I wait until her shield is 1 or near 1.
+At this point, Fisherman has to be retreated (so he doesn't break her yet), you should have at least 2/3 HP and full BP.
+When these conditions are reunited, go for:
+        HHV x3 (breaks)
+        HHV x4 (when broken)
+        This will deal about ~55k dmg

+        HHV x3 breaks her shield at the first hit as the first weapon to be used is a spear (to be verified)

-	Phase 2: should be 35k to 20k hp left (Cost: 50/80/100k)
+	Phase 2:
-		don't break, don't debuff (useless)
-		1. Boost/Heal (Rev Jam/Pom L/Red Apple)
-        2. If Terror, use Wriggling Root
-        3. HHA x4
-        4. if still alive, boost/heal and either HHV x4 or HHAx4 (if you have 50k)

-	expensive for now, maybe better way

-	more details below
+        Here she acts 3 times in a turn, she hits hard, and she can inflict Terror, use Wriggling Root (heals + cures) if that happens
+        If you dealt enough damage in 1st phase
+        Boost (Rev Jam or Red Apple) & HHV x4 will be enough If not, go for HHV/HHB again if enough money or use L Soulstones

+        skip cutscenes
+        gg
 ```

-## 1st run notes
+## DRAFT/Old Notes

 ```
 Flamechurch